kootstra-rene/mdlr-tutorials/docs/posts/20221202-mdlr-basics.md

 Not the most useful refactor one would say but it makes the import/export very clear and we have added the possibility to inject another console implementation but that will be addressed in another blog.

 The best practice for exporting values from a module is to return an object with the values that the module provides.
 The primary reason is the Open-Close principle from SOLID.
-It will make your module open for change as you can add more value to the returned object.
+It will make your module open for change as you can add more values to the returned object.
 It will also make your module closed for modification, that is if you never remove values nor change their interface nor semantic meaning.

 So now you know how to define *[unit]* modules...